austriker27/davidalindahl__3.0/content/collections/articles/migrating-from-mailchimp-to-drip.md

         markdown: |
           I know I aired a lot of grievances and its not even Festivus yet!
 But my conclusion is this, I used to hate doing email marketing and now I enjoy it!
 So that’s a big win for Drip and I’m a very happy customer.
 If they could fix or work on a lot of the things above I’d be over the moon.

           I love Drip for email marketing and I think you will too!
-If you found this helpful and want to sign up, you can use my affiliate link as a way to say thank you.
-Like all affiliate links I have on my website, it won’t cost you anything and I wouldn’t be recommending it unless I honestly loved it. https://rnwt.ch/drip-email
+If you found this helpful and want to take Drip for a day test drive, [sign up with this link and try Drip for a 14 day free trial](https://rnwt.ch/drip-email)!
+(Yes, the link is an affiliate link but like all affiliate links I have on my website, it won’t cost you anything and I wouldn’t be recommending it unless I honestly loved it).

           ## [Tweet me](https://twitter.com/austriker27) your questions or comments; thanks so much for reading!